Sarthakkhare945/Short-Url/README.md

 The Pallets organization develops and supports Flask and the libraries it uses.
-In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.
+In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, <a href='https://palletsprojects.com/donate'>please donate today</a>.